 - To make a suggestion, select Help > Provide a Suggestion from the menu or Provide a Suggestion from the Welcome screen, which will take you to the Visual Studio for Mac Developer Community webpage.

 See the Prerequisites for .NET Core on Mac topic.

 Check the .NET Core Support article to ensure you're using a supported version of .NET Core.

 If you've already installed the prerequisites and Visual Studio for Mac, skip this section and proceed to Creating a project.
 Follow these steps to install the prerequisites and Visual Studio for Mac:

 Download the Visual Studio for Mac installer.
 Run the installer.
 Read and accept the license agreement.
-During the install, you're provided the opportunity to install Xamarin, a cross-platform mobile app development technology.
+During the install, select the option to install .NET Core.
+You're provided the opportunity to install Xamarin, a cross-platform mobile app development technology.
 Installing Xamarin and its related components is optional for .NET Core development.
-For a walk-through of the Visual Studio for Mac install process, see Introducing Visual Studio for Mac.
+For a walk-through of the Visual Studio for Mac install process, see Visual Studio for Mac documentation.
 When the install is complete, start the Visual Studio for Mac IDE.

 Creating a project

 In the New Project dialog, select App under the .NET Core node.
 Select the Console Application template followed by Next.